Skip to content

 The Presidential Gifts Museum showcases the gifts received by Egyptian presidents from different countries: Photo by Dina Essawy

-One of the curious objects on display in this museum is a safe box made of wood.
-The safe has two keys, one real and one fake, and if someone attempts to open it without having the proper key, four little square openings pop open revealing guns that fire on the intruder, then releases an alarm as well.
+One of the curious objects on display in this museum is a wood safe box.
+The safe has two keys, one real and one fake, and if someone attempts to open it without having the proper key, four little square openings pop open, revealing guns that fire on the intruder and then release an alarm.
 The box was made in the 1700s in France.

-The Silver Museum’s lighting is appropriately dimmed down to allow its displayed objects to truly shine.
+The Silver Museum’s lighting is appropriately dimmed down to allow its displayed objects to shine truly.
 From gilded silver plates and shimmering glass sets that belonged to Khedive Abbas Helmi II, Khedive Ismail, and others, you can take your time to take in these luxurious items that once belonged to the royal family and admire their different exquisite designs and materials.
 One of the most exquisite items in the Silver Museum is a 50 kg fruit plate holder sculpture made in Prussia in the 19th century.
-The Silver Museum also has on display a huge silver platter that weighs 105 Kg.
+The Silver Museum also has a huge silver platter that weighs 105 Kg.

-The Presidential Gifts Museum showcases the gifts received by Egyptian presidents from different countries, so its collection is continually renewed, and it’s an impressive collection, to say the least.
+The Presidential Gifts Museum showcases the gifts received by Egyptian presidents from different countries, so its collection is continually renewed.
+It’s an impressive collection, to say the least.

-We strongly recommend that everyone who steps foot in Cairo visit this extraordinary palace with all its treasures and its rich history of a family that ruled Egypt for over a century.
-There may be no shortage of palaces in Cairo, and indeed all of Egypt, but Abdeen Palace definitely ranks as one of the best, if not the best, in the country and indeed in the region.
-It’s no small feat that so much of the collections on display at the Abdeen Palace Museums are so well preserved, no matter how ancient they may be.
+We strongly recommend that everyone in Cairo visit this extraordinary palace with all its treasures and the rich history of a family that ruled Egypt for over a century.
+There may be no shortage of palaces in Cairo and, indeed, all of Egypt, but Abdeen Palace ranks as one of the best, if not the best, in the country and, indeed, in the region.
+It’s no small feat that so many of the collections on display at the Abdeen Palace Museums are well preserved, no matter how ancient.

 Leave a comment